V-Rajasekar/README/Java/OCJP11/Part-II/Chapter13-Annotations.md

   </p>

 - Understanding Metadata
   - Metadata is data that provides information about other data.
-  - , the metadata includes the rules, properties, or relationships surrounding the actual data.
+The metadata includes the rules, properties, or relationships surrounding the actual data.
   - Purpose of the Annotations
      * The purpose of an annotation is to assign metadata attributes to classes, methods, variables, and other Java types.
-     *  first rule about annotations: annotations function a lot like interfaces.
+     *  `first rule` about annotations: annotations function a lot like interfaces.
 In this example, annotations allow us to mark a class as a ZooAnimal without changing its inheritance structure.
 We could this using interfaces but it can be applied only to classes, annotations can be applied to any dcl incl classes, methods, expressions and even other annotations.
         ```java
                 @ZooAnimal public class Lion extends Mammal {}

                 @ZooAnimal public class Peacock extends Bird {}
         ```
-     *  second rule about annotations: annotations establish relationships that make it easier to manage data about our application.
+     *  `second rule` about annotations: annotations establish relationships that makes it easier to manage data about our application.
-     *  third rule about annotations: an annotation describes custom information on the declaration where it is defined.
+     *  `third rule` about annotations: an annotation describes custom information on the declaration where it is defined.
 This turns out to be a powerful tool, as the same annotation can often be applied to completely unrelated classes or variables.
-     *

         ```java
                     @ZooSchedule(hours={"9am","5pm","10pm"}) void feedLions() {
                     System.out.print("Time to feed the lions!");
                 }
         ```

-     *  final rule about annotations you should be familiar with: annotations are optional metadata and by themselves do not do anything.
+     * `final rule` about annotations you should be familiar with: annotations are optional metadata and by themselves do not do anything.
 This means you can take a project filled with thousands of annotations and remove all of them, and it will still compile and run, albeit with potentially different behavior at runtime.
 ## Creating Customer Annotations
 //